Where Do People Tell Stories Online? Story Detection Across Online Communities: Designing a Story Codebook

-\paragraph{Event Definition} Our events definition draws heavily from the event definition in \citet{sims-etal-2019-literary}, summarized as \textit{an event is a singular occurrence at a particular place and time}.
-We modify this definition in three ways: (1) We do not require verbs to be in the past tense, (2) we sometimes allow hypothetical verbs to be labeled as events, and (3) we sometimes allow negative verbs to be labeled as events.
-These changes reflect both the different norms on Reddit (e.g., using present or future conditional tenses to tell stories), as opposed to literature, and the story-detection intention underlying our event labeling (e.g., the importance of some negative events in a story sequence).
-We provide examples of our annotations in Table \ref{table:annotation-examples}.
+\paragraph{Event annotation guidelines} Our events guidelines draw heavily from the guidelines in \citet{sims-etal-2019-literary}, summarized as \textit{an event is a singular occurrence at a particular place and time}.
+We modify this guideline in three ways: (1) We do not require verbs to be in the past tense, (2) we sometimes allow hypothetical verbs to be labeled as events, and (3) we sometimes allow verbs with negation to be labeled as events.
+These changes reflect both the different norms in online communities (e.g., the frequency of using present tense to tell stories), and the story-detection intention underlying our event labeling (e.g., the importance of some negative events in a story sequence).
+Some changes, like the increased attention to stative verbs, reflect choices also made by \citet{vauth2021automated}, a follow-up work on literary event detection.